Howard McNear

 Howard Terbell McNear (January 27, 1905 – January 3, 1969) was an American stage, screen, and radio character actor.
-McNear is best remembered as the original voice of Doc Adams in the radio version of Gunsmoke and as Floyd Lawson (Floyd the Barber) on The Andy Griffith Show (1961–1967).
+He is best remembered as the original voice of Doc Adams in the radio version of Gunsmoke and as Floyd Lawson (Floyd the Barber) on The Andy Griffith Show (1961–1967).

 Career

 McNear studied at the Oatman School of Theater and later joined a stock company in San Diego.
-McNear also worked in radio from the late 1930s, including in the 1937–1940 radio serial Speed Gibson of the International Secret Police as ace operator Clint Barlow.
-McNear could be effective in such authoritative roles, but he gravitated more toward character roles, often comic.
+He worked in radio from the late 1930s, including in the 1937–1940 radio serial Speed Gibson of the International Secret Police as ace operator Clint Barlow.
+While he was effective in authoritative roles, he gravitated more toward character roles, often comic.
 He enlisted as a private in the United States Army Air Corps on November 17, 1942, during World War II.

 He created the role of Doc Charles Adams on CBS Radio's Gunsmoke (1952–1961).
-Before and during the run, he was featured in many other CBS radio programs, such as frequent roles on the popular radio detective series Yours Truly, Johnny Dollar between 1955 and 1960.
+He was featured in many other CBS radio programs before Gunsmoke, such as frequent roles on the popular radio detective series Yours Truly, Johnny Dollar between 1955 and 1960.
 Other radio credits included appearances on the anthologies Escape and Suspense.

-McNear made his film debut in an uncredited role in the 1953 film Escape from Fort Bravo.
+McNear's film debut was in an uncredited role in the 1953 film Escape from Fort Bravo.
 In 1956, he appeared in the episode "The Pest Hole" (S1E24) in the TV version of Gunsmoke.
 In a 1958 episode of Leave it to Beaver, McNear made a TV appearance as a barber named "Andy", who gave Wally his first shave.
-Over the course of his career, he would appear in over one hundred film and television guest spots.
-In 1959, McNear portrayed Dr. Dompierre in the film Anatomy of a Murder, who testified about collecting evidence of a rape.
+During his career, he appeared in over 100 film and television guest spots.
+In 1959, McNear portrayed Dr. Dompierre in the film Anatomy of a Murder, who testifies about collecting rape evidence.
 In a 1960 episode of Peter Gunn, titled "A Slight Touch of Homicide", McNear used the mannerisms he later developed as Floyd the barber to play Barnaby, a vigilante chemist who killed 15 mobsters with explosives.